18r441m/CSCE274/Assignments/Projects/project4/README.md

 ## Steps

-- Create a lane controller that uses a PID controller (not all terms are necessarily needed) to keep your robot in the lane.
-Note that two PID controllers (one for each parameter) added together tends to work best.

 - Tune your controller(s) until they work well on your Duckietown mats.

 - To prove it is your code running, and not the lane following demo, please do the following: